-HM Revenue and Customs recently released their annual Research and Development Tax Credit statistics.
+R&D Tax Credits statistics have been released by HM Revenue and Customs recently as part of their annual Research and Development Tax Credit statistics.
 For those who work in R&D, the findings contain some great news.
 The amount of money spent on R&D tax credits by the Treasury in 2018/19 was £5.2bn, continuing a year on year growth in government spending that has increased exponentially from the level it was at at the turn of the millennium.
 Clearly, with government investment at levels unprecedented in this country, this is a great time to be working in R&D. However, is this high level spending sustainable, especially considering the recent economic shocks caused by Coronavirus and Brexit?
 And what else can we learn from the statistics?

 The benefits of increased government spending on R&D are fairly self explanatory.
 The more funding that is offered to companies who undertake R&D, the more likely companies are to spend time developing new products and services.
 R&D expends time, resources and money, and can fail to provide any tangible improvement to a company’s bottom line for months or even years, as a new product goes through rounds of testing.
 By providing this money upfront, the government frees up companies to carry out thorough R&D work without an economic pressure to get their product to market without thorough testing.
 This incentivisation is all the more important considering the widely reported post-Brexit ‘brain drain’ that has been occurring in recent years, whereby many young people of working age are choosing to leave the UK for EU countries.